beccam/katakoda-scenarios/try-java/step5.md

             <span style="font-weight: bold">.</span><span style="color: #008080">build</span><span style="font-weight: bold">());</span>
 </pre></div>

 Let's do this!
 Run the following statement in `jshell` to delete our user once and for all.
+We specify the row that we want to delete by providing the primary key, `lastname`.

 ```
 {